zola-man/FIR-IIR-Filter-Design/README.md

 The creation of filters utilizing the two most prominent methods, FIR and IIR, is outlined and shown in this short project.
 The following are the filters that will be used in this project:

-•	Low Pass Filter
+Low Pass Filter
-•	High Pass Filter
+High Pass Filter
-•	Band Pass Filter
+Band Pass Filter
-•	Band Stop Filter
+and Stop Filter

+# Addis Ababa Science and Technology University
+# Department of Electrical and Computer Engineering
+# Zelalem Adugnaw